runtimeco/newt-docker/README.md

 and double click to install.

 ### Enable USB2 and select your device
-Select the "default" VM created by docker-machine and enable USB2.
+* The "default" VM created by docker-machine must first be stopped before you can enable USB2.
+You can run the command `docker-machine stop default` or use the VirtualBox UI to stop the VM.
+* Enable USB2 using the VirtualBox UI.
+Select the "default" VM->Settings->Ports->USB2 to enable USB2.
 Add your device to the USB Device Filters to make the device visible in the docker container.
+See the image below.

 ![VirtualBox USB Settings](https://github.com/runtimeinc/newt-docker/raw/master/docs/img/virtualbox_usb.jpg)

+* Restart the "default" VM by running `docker-machine start default` or by using the VirtualBox UI.

 *NOTE:* We've found that restart is required after installing the extension pack and enabling USB2 for the first time.